kevinhainline/JADESView/README.md

 it will advance numerically to the next or previous object).
 If the user has not specified a list of targets, there will also be an option to go to any object with a given ID.
 Finally, there's a field for writing notes, which will be saved until the program is quit, after which the notes will be written to a file.
+In addition, the user can save the contents of the canvas (the EAZY, BEAGLE fits, and thumbnails only, not the buttons) to an image file ('XXXX_JADESView.png' where XXXX is the Object ID) with the Save Canvas button.

 Note: The program will overwrite the output files if they are not renamed between runs.